gbeckers/Darr/docs/readcode.rst

 - All unsigned integers are not supported in Maple.

-- float16 is not widely supported, but it is supported by the main modern, open source computing packages: Julia, Python with Numpy, and R. Matlab can read it using a temporary array and type casting, which can be problematic when arrays are very large and RAM is limited.
+- float16 is not widely supported, but it is supported by two modern, open source computing packages: Julia and Python with Numpy.
+It is best avoided it and use float32, unless there are disk space concerns.
+Matlab can read it indirectly, using a temporary array and type casting, which can be problematic when arrays are very large and RAM is limited.
+Octave does not support it (yet).